tum-i4/klee-install/README.md

 └── z3
 ```

+I prefer having my self-compiled binaries in a build-folder inside my home directory, but you are free to place it wherever you want.
+Just create an empty directory anywhere in your system, remember its path and name, and execute all the following commands inside this directory.

 ### storage-usage

 The whole files, that are needed during the build process, needs at least 2 GB of storage.
 This manual uses version control systems (git, svn) to download the source files.
 Thereby each file is stored twice: in the version control and in the checkout-folder.
-The version control is not really useful or necessary, so this manual removes these files with commands like `rm -rf {.git,.svn}`.
+The version control is not really useful or necessary for non-developers of these tools, so this manual removes these files with commands like `rm -rf {.git,.svn}`.
 You can leave this commands out, but remember, that this will likely double the amount of storage to at least 4 GB in total.

 ## Usefull Links: